lucabaldini/ixpeobssim/docs/data_format.rst

 Note the primary header does not include the WCS information to map ``X`` and ``Y`` in the sky.
-Note a slight difference remains between 'EVENTS' columns format, in data files and in ixpeobssim simulated files.
+Note a few differences remain between 'EVENTS' columns format, in data files and in ixpeobssim simulated files.

 ``ixpeobssim`` event lists